wwivbbs/docs/docs/network/wwivnet.md

 ## Hosting your own WWIVnet SUB

-If\when you are are ready to host your own WWIVnet sub here are the steps to take:
+When you are are ready to host your own WWIVnet sub, here are the steps:

 * Set up your sub locally in your BBS first.
 This is harmless.
 * Get to the Sub Editor in //SYSOP, from the menu with //BE or "B" from the WFC screen.